Indulge in a guilt-free summer dessert with a tasty, microwavable, low-carb strawberry shortcake made in less than 10 minutes! Plus, it’s gluten-free!

 Also be sure to check out my full collection of low-carb recipes, here.

 Finally, find all my dessert recipes, here.
+You may also like my Baked Strawberry Donuts recipe.

 I truly appreciate you stopping by!
 Thank you for reading, and be sure to save the recipe for later!
 Let me know if you have any suggestions or comments to make this recipe better!